mishmanners/mish-friendly-food/README.md

 This project is a work in progress and I welcome any help.
 Check out the phases below and see how you might like to be involved.

 All contributions will require a pull request.
-Please be respectful of everyone and don't submit spammy PRs.
+Please be respectful of everyone, and don't submit spammy PRs.
 This is a translation app, but we don't just want Google translate - we can get that from Google.
-We need to accurately be able to tranlate dietary requirements and allergies so that people don't get sick, or worse.
+We need to accurately be able to translate dietary requirements and allergies so that people don't get sick, or worse.
 Google translate does a  good job, but it's not perfect.

 ## Project stages